 Qigong is a traditional Chinese practice of exercise for health, fitness and well-being.

-The emphasis is on keeping relaxed and the repetition of flowing movements.
+The emphasis is on keeping relaxed and the repetition of slow, flowing movements.
 For centuries it has been the favoured exercise in China, villagers gathering in a park or open space to practice together at the same time every day.

 There are many health, fitness and well-being benefits in these energising exercises which work on developing and improving the energy flows in the body.
 Particularly beneficial are increased mobility of the spine, improved flexibility, better balance and posture.
 I usually include a number of exercises that may help arthritis.

-The term Tai Chi is often as a generic term which incorporates both Tai Chi and Qigong.
+The term Tai Chi is often used as a generic term which incorporates both Tai Chi and Qigong.

 Tai Chi is usually practiced as a form, a sequence of movements changing from one posture to another by way of connecting movements.
 Depending on the form practiced, it may take between six to twenty minutes to perform a Tai Chi, and with regular practice can take a year or longer to learn.

 Qigong is easier to learn as it is more exercise-based with a wealth of Qigong exercises available.
 Each week I select a sequence of exercises supporting a theme, such as top-to-toe, the spine, self-massage, joints & arthritis, stretching, sluggish system, lungs, breathing and strength.

 I explain the Qigong principles and health benefits of each exercise.
 The classes include an exploration of the Qigong way of mindfulness and mind-body exercises.
 We find out how Qigong influences relaxation, posture and everyday living.

 I also include Shibashi 1 and Shibashi 2, together with a number of short Qigong forms which are easy to learn.